 Currently, LARC is the addiction services treatment provider for:

-Drug court programs combine frequent and randomized drug tests with evidence-based treatment methods.
-Drug courts usually involve three phases of treatment:
+Specialty court programs combine frequent and randomized drug tests with evidence-based treatment methods.
+Specialty courts usually involve three phases of treatment:

-Drug court participants are often offenders who have been charged with a substance use-related offense and/or other non-violent offenses committed while experiencing a substance use disorder.
-In order to be eligible for a drug court program, an individual must be sentenced to at least 180 days in order to ensure program completion.
-Drug court participants can range from juvenile first-time offenders to adults with a history of substance use-related offenses and drug charges.
+Specialty court participants are often offenders who have been charged with a substance use-related offense and/or other non-violent offenses committed while experiencing a substance use disorder.
+In order to be eligible for a specialty court program, an individual must be sentenced to at least 180 days in order to ensure program completion.
+Specialty court participants can range from juvenile first-time offenders to adults with a history of substance use-related offenses and drug charges.
 Treatment classes are specific to offenders housed at the Ashtabula County Jail.

 Yes.
 Participants are randomly urine screened at least twice a week.
-Frequent drug tests are required in a drug court program, especially during the initial stages of addiction recovery.
+Frequent drug tests are required in a specialty court program, especially during the initial stages of addiction recovery.

-Treatment progress is monitored during the drug court, typically between 14 months and 2 years.
-Drug court participants receive a plan for treatment as determined in their initial assessments by LARC and probation, which are modified based on progress or lack thereof.
-LARC staff members meet weekly prior to drug court to review client progress and determine incentives or sanctions as necessary and appropriate.
+Treatment progress is monitored during the specialty court, typically between 14 months and 2 years. specialty court participants receive a plan for treatment as determined in their initial assessments by LARC and probation, which are modified based on progress or lack thereof.
+LARC staff members meet weekly prior to specialty court to review client progress and determine incentives or sanctions as necessary and appropriate.
 Each offender has a reentry plan for continuing care and case management services upon release.

-Sanctions and incentives are two of the most important elements of a drug court program.
-Drug court sanctions are negative consequences that a drug court participant will experience for failure to adhere to the addiction recovery program.
-Drug court incentives, on the other hand, offer positive reinforcement for progress in their addiction recovery.
+Sanctions and incentives are two of the most important elements of a specialty court program.
+Specialty court sanctions are negative consequences that a specialty court participant will experience for failure to adhere to the addiction recovery program.
+Specialty court incentives, on the other hand, offer positive reinforcement for progress in their addiction recovery.

 Sanctions can include: